samsquire/living-documents/docs/behaviours.md

 UK Taxation depends on various pieces of information such as my gross salary and my net pay.

-The UK Taxation knowledge base is script based and accepts JSON on stdin and emits JSON on stdout.

-The script is always assumed to be named after the knowledgebase name?

-If your script is a NPM module, ensure that it has a command line script?
+If your script is a NPM module, ensure that the module exposes a `runKnowledgebase(data)`.

+Return a JSON array of new data contributions

 Or when imported exposes a `extractChallenges` method and `executeFacts` method.